Decapentaplegic: Formation of the Dpp gradient in the imaginal wing disc

-It is important to note that a single biological parameter can affect multiple kinetic parameters.
+A single biological parameter can affect multiple kinetic parameters.
 For example, receptor levels will affect both the diffusion coefficient and the degradation rates.

 However, the mechanism by which the Dpp gradient is formed is still controversial, and no complete explanation has been proposed or proven.
 The four main categories of theories behind the formation of the gradient are free diffusion, restricted diffusion, transcytosis, and cytoneme-assisted transport.

 An illustration of the assumptions made by each Dpp gradient formation model.
 A) Free diffusion model: Dpp freely diffuses through the ECM.
 B) Restricted diffusion model: Dpp diffuses through the ECM and interacts with proteoglycans and receptors.
 C) Transcytosis model: Dpp passes through cells via endocytosis.
 D) Cytoneme-mediated transport model: Dpp is directly routed to target cells via actin-based cytonemes.

 Free/restricted diffusion model

 The free diffusion model assumes Dpp to diffuse freely through the extracellular matrix, degrading via receptor-mediated degradation events.
 FRAP assays have argued against this model by noting that diffusion of GFP-Dpp does not match that expected of a similarly sized molecule.
 However, others have argued that a rate-limiting slow step further downstream of the process such as slow immobilization and slow degradation of Dpp itself could account for the observed differences in diffusion.
 Single molecules of Dpp have been tracked using fluorescence correlation spectroscopy (FCS), showing that 65% of Dpp molecules diffuse rapidly (consistent with the free diffusion model) and 35% diffuse slowly (consistent with Dpp bound to receptors or glypicans).

 The restricted diffusion model includes the effects of cell packing geometry and interactions with the extracellular matrix via binding events with receptors such as Tkv and the heparin sulfate proteoglycans dally and dally-like.